Improving LLM Final Representations with Inter-Layer Geometry: Experiments

-Table~\ref{tab:param-counts} shows the number of learned parameters learned on top of the frozen LLM for each method.
-For the Last-Layer and Best-Layer methods, there are no added learned parameters.

-We evaluate \method{} with three LLM families: Pythia-410M (25 layers, 1024-dim) \citep{biderman2023pythia}, Gemma2-2B (27 layers, 2304-dim) \citep{gemma_2024}, and Llama3-8B (33 layers, 4096-dim) \citep{llama3modelcard}.
-All base models remain frozen during training and we only train \method{} and the baselines on top of the frozen representations.
-For each layer, we use the layer representation obtained by mean-pooling over all token representations.
-These pooled representations serve as the input to all methods and baselines evaluated in this work.
+We evaluate on Pythia-410M (25 layers, 1024-dim) \citep{biderman2023pythia}, Gemma2-2B (27 layers, 2304-dim) \citep{gemma_2024}, and Llama3-8B (33 layers, 4096-dim) \citep{llama3modelcard}.
+All base models remain frozen during training.
+For the first set of experiments, we use the layer representations obtained by mean-pooling over all token representations for each layer.
+These pooled representations serve as the input to all methods.
+In this setting the input size is constant and derived from the number of layers in the LLM.
+We further evaluate FC-Encoder and Cayley-Encoder on all token representations across all layers.
+Thus making the input size dependent on samples length provided as input to the LLM.

 For classification tasks, we train the encoders jointly with a linear classifier head using cross-entropy loss.
-The base LLM remains frozen throughout training.
 For STS tasks, we encode each sentence in a pair through the frozen LLM and our encoders, compute the cosine similarity between the resulting representations, and minimize Mean Squared Error (MSE) loss with respect to the ground-truth similarity score.
 We use the Adam optimizer~\citep{kingma2014adam} with learning rate and weight decay selected via Optuna~\citep{akiba2019optuna} hyperparameter optimization on the validation set.
-For FC-Encoder and Cayley-Encoder, we evaluate two GNN architectures: GIN and GCN.
-We test different parameters values.
-For the number of MPNN layers we test 1-2, for dropout we test values 0.0 - 0.3, for learning rate and weight decay we test $10^{-4}$ to $10^{-3}$.
-For the number of layers in the MLP used inside the GIN aggregation we test 0-2.
-We keep hidden dimension fixed to 256, and batch size to 64 and 256 in classification and STS tasks respectively.
-We choose the best parameters set based on the best validation accuracy and train the final model.
-For the test evaluation we extract the trained encoder architecture without the classifier head for classification and use it for encoding as part of MTEB evaluation - we report the final accuracy and similarity scores on the test set.
+For FC-Encoder and Cayley-Encoder, we evaluate GIN \citep{xu2018powerful} and GCN \citep{kipf2016semi} architectures as hyperparameters.
+Trainable parameters counts and full hyperparameter details are in Appendix~\ref{app:param-counts} and~\ref{app:impl}.
+Following the standard MTEB evaluation protocol~\citep{muennighoff2023mteb}, we report single-run results for each configuration.